eslint/rfcs/designs/2024-multithread-linting/README.md

 Each worker thread repeatedly reads and lints a single file until all files have been linted or an abort signal is triggered.
 Errors in worker threads are not caught: they will be intercepted as error events by the main thread where they will trigger an abort signal that causes all other threads to exit.

 The main thread itself does not lint any files: it waits until all files are linter or an error occurs.
-When a worker tread terminates successfully it submits a list of `LintReport`s to the main thread.
+When a worker thread terminates successfully it submits a list of `LintReport`s to the main thread.
 Each result is enriched with the index of the associated file.
 The main thread collects the lists of `LintReport`s and merges them in the expected order, then populates `lintResultCache` with cache information (**note**: this is different from the single-thread implementation where the cache is populated progressively as files are being linted).
 From this point onwards the multithread implementation converges with the single-thread one.
 The next common step is saving the cache to a file.